pypa/packaging.python.org/source/discussions/downstream-packaging.rst

 have good reasons to prefer dynamically linking to system dependencies.
 In particular:

-- in many cases, reliably sharing dynamic dependencies between components is a large part of the *purpose* of a downstream packaging ecosystem.
-Helping to support that makes it easier for users of those systems to access upstream projects in their preferred format.

-- in many cases, reliably sharing dynamic dependencies between components is a large part of the *purpose* of a downstream packaging ecosystem.
+- In many cases, reliably sharing dynamic dependencies between components is a large part of the *purpose* of a downstream packaging ecosystem.
 Helping to support that makes it easier for users of those systems to access upstream projects in their preferred format.